Bowman Park

 While it is not definite I strongly suspect that the decline in flow in the Crystal Brook at Bowman Park is due to climate change.
 This has resulted in higher temperatures, longer summers, and (of particular relevance to the Crystal Brook) more demand on soil moisture, sub-flow and groundwater due to transpiration by all the red gums along the valley.
 When water is available to them, as it would be in Bowman Park, either on the surface or through the alluvium in the creek bed, red gum trees transpire more water in hot weather than in cooler weather.

 In ?October 2021 SA Water released some water from Beetaloo reservoir into the upper part of the Crystal Brook.
 It was flowing through Bowman Park and the township at the time I was writing this section.
+(I was informed in September 2024 that another release of water from Beetaloo reservoir had reached Bowman Park and Crystal Brook.)

 On another page I have written about apparent climate change impacts on the red stringybark trees in the Clare hills about 80 kilometres to the south.